ayrna/orca/README.md

 The [Algorithms](src/Algorithms) folder includes the MATLAB classes for the algorithms included and the original code (if applicable). [config-files](src/config-files) includes different configuration files for running all the algorithms.
 In order to use these files, you will need the [datasets](http://www.uco.es/grupos/ayrna/ucobigfiles/datasets-orreview.zip) of our review paper.

-The algorithms included in ORCA are:
+The ordinal classification algorithms included in ORCA are:
-  - [SVC1V1](src/Algorithms/SVC1V1.m) [1]: Nominal Support Vector Machine performing the OneVsOne formulation (considered as a naïve approach for ordinal regression since it ignores the order information).
-  - [SVC1VA](src/Algorithms/SVC1VA.m) [1]: Nominal Support Vector Machine with the OneVsAll paradigm (considered as a naïve approach for ordinal regression since it ignores the order information).
   - [SVR](src/Algorithms/SVR.m) [2]: Standard Support Vector Regression with normalised targets (considered as a naïve approach for ordinal regression since the assumption of equal distances between targets is done).
   - [CSSVC](src/Algorithms/CSSVC.m) [1]: This is a nominal SVM with the OneVsAll decomposition, where absolute costs are included as different weights for the negative class of each decomposition (it is considered as a naïve approach for ordinal regression since the assumption of equal distances between classes is done).
   - [SVMOP](src/Algorithms/SVMOP.m) [3,4]: Binary ordinal decomposition methodology with SVM as base method, it imposes explicit weights over the patterns and performs a probabilistic framework for the prediction.